 What is the AEWA Small Grants Fund?

-18 projects from 17 African countries (Côte d’Ivoire, Egypt, Ethiopia, Gabon, Gambia, Ghana, Guinea, Kenya, Madagascar, Mauritania, Morocco, Nigeria, Senegal, Tanzania, Togo, Uganda and Zimbabwe) have so far been funded or are receiving funding under the AEWA Small Grants Fund.
+18 projects from 17 African countries (Côte d’Ivoire, Egypt, Ethiopia, Gabon, Gambia, Ghana, Guinea, Kenya, Madagascar, Mauritania, Morocco, Nigeria, Senegal, Tanzania, Togo, Uganda and Zimbabwe) have so far been funded under the AEWA Small Grants Fund.

-For more information on SGF-funded projects please click on the links below:
+For more information on these SGF-funded projects please click on the links below:

 Support the AEWA Small Grants Fund!

 The AEWA Small Grants Fund currently relies exclusively on voluntary financial contributions.
 If you wish to support the Fund, please contact the UNEP/AEWA Secretariat at email@example.com.